Sassandra, Côte d’Ivoire - Things to Do in Sassandra

 Top Things to Do in Sassandra

-Take a boat trip along the Sassandra River to explore the mangrove ecosystems, spot wildlife, and visit traditional fishing villages.
-These excursions offer opportunities to see various bird species, monkeys, and other wildlife while learning about local fishing techniques and river communities.
-The peaceful river environment provides a stark contrast to the ocean coastline.
+Take a boat trip along the Sassandra River to explore mangrove forests, spot local wildlife, and visit traditional fishing villages upstream.
+These excursions offer a different perspective on the region's natural beauty and provide opportunities to see birds, monkeys, and other wildlife in their natural habitat.
+The river journey also showcases the important role waterways play in local transportation and commerce.

 Getting There